Ideal Gases: General Gas Law, Temperature and Volume Calculation

 Show/Hide Answer

-The temperature of the ideal gas was decreased and we were told the pressure remained constant.
-When temperature decreases the gas moves more slowly since it has less kinetic energy, so there are fewer and less energetic collisions with the walls over the same time period.
-The volume of the balloon decreases so that the pressure is constant.
+The temperature of the ideal gas in the balloon was decreased while the amount of gas pressure remained constant.
+When temperature decreases, the gas moves slower since it has less kinetic energy, resulting in fewer and less energetic collisions with the walls over the same time period.
+Because of this, the volume of the balloon decreases.

 References